jamesbattersby/vscode-loginterleaver/README.md

 }
 ```

-Note, that the `name` field is not used, and it simply for your reference.
+Note that the `name` field is not used.
+It simply for your reference.
 You can test out formats interactivley here: https://date-fns-interactive.netlify.app/

 ## Usage